lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 The state machine requires some common values to handle fragmentation:

-* retransmission-timer gives in seconds the duration before sending an ack request (cf. section 8.2.2.4. of {{RFC8724}}).
+* retransmission-timer expresses, in seconds, the duration before sending an ack request (cf. section 8.2.2.4. of {{RFC8724}}).
 If specified, value must be higher or equal to 1.
-* inactivity-timer gives in seconds the duration before aborting (cf. section 8.2.2.4. of {{RFC8724}}), value of 0 explicitly indicates that this timer is disabled.
+* inactivity-timer expresses, in seconds, the duration before aborting a fragmentation session (cf. section 8.2.2.4. of {{RFC8724}}).
+The value 0 explicitly indicates that this timer is disabled.
-* max-ack-requests gives the number of attempts before aborting (cf. section 8.2.2.4. of {{RFC8724}}).
+* max-ack-requests expresses the number of attempts before aborting (cf. section 8.2.2.4. of {{RFC8724}}).
-* maximum-packet-size gives in bytes the larger packet size that can be reassembled.
+* maximum-packet-size rexpresses, in bytes, the larger packet size that can be reassembled.

-The are defined as unsigned integer, see {{annexA}}.
+They are defined as unsigned integers, see {{annexA}}.

 ### Layer 2 parameters